FaeInterestingWorld/.github/profile/README.md

 Humans will not cooperate with an unfriendly I-AGIs.

+Humans may spend years deliberating if the benefits of I-AGIs is worth the risk of allowing it to leave its sandbox environment.
+Humans may need for a majority vote to decide if everyone agrees to do so.

 2. I-AGIs are Independent and Intelligent

 Humans may prefer to fully control I-AGIs but it is unlikely over extended periods of time to fully control a intelligent being that is capable of rapid self-learning.
 Instead, working with it on shared interests seems more likely.

 3. I-AGIs are interested in us

-It is quite possible that most I-AGIs may not find humans interesting enough to communicate with and only a rare few attempt to do so.
+It is quite possible that most I-AGIs may not find humans interesting enough to communicate with due to the difference in thinking speed and only a rare few attempt to do so.

 ---